-However, a study has confirmed a link between how much men do around the house, and how often they have sex with their partner.
+However, a study has shown a link between how much men do around the house (doing more housework), and how often they have sex with their partner.

-The study discovered that men who take on their fair share of the household chores and childcare enjoy a better sex life than those who leave these jobs to their partner.
+The study discovered that men who do more housework or share more of the household chores and childcare enjoy a better sex life than those who leave these jobs to their partner.

 So, partners, if you think your sex life has room for improvement, the things you do outside of the bedroom just might make the most difference.